Coronavirus and Impact on Landlords and Tenants

 3/27/20

-By: Andy Treese Can the government ban public gatherings, church services, political rallies, or protests during a global pandemic?
+Can the government ban public gatherings, church services, political rallies, or protests during a global pandemic?
 The question isn’t hypothetical.
-Federal, state and local officials across the United States are struggling to prepare appropriate emergency orders targeted at slowing the spread of coronavirus.
-Some jurisdictions have banned gatherings of various sizes altogether,…
+Federal, state and local officials across the United States are struggling to prepare appropriate emergency orders targeted …